 This course is an introductory overview of sociology.
 It will start by exposing the students to the existing social institutions such the kingship, the family, the marriage, etc. It will as well study the different social changes taking place in the modern world.
 In that regard, students registered for this course will be exposed to themes such as globalization of social life, urbanization, revolutions and social movements, etc. Furthermore, they will learn the basic sociological approaches, theories and methods that are used by sociologists.
 They as well will be exposed to the different theoretical developments that took place in the field of sociology in the last decades.
 Upon completion of the requirements of this course, students will have a clear understanding of the major sociological orientations.
 They will be able to apply these orientations to social situations and problems.
-They will be as well more aware of the relevance of sociology and sociological research to their lives and to the relevance of sociology and sociological research to their lives and to the relevance of sociology and sociological research to their lives and to the social relevance of sociology and sociological research to their lives and to the social situations and problems.
+They will be as well more aware of the relevance of sociology and sociological research to their lives and to their future professions and careers.
+Pre-Requisite: SOCL 101.